 Do you consider changing the location of your HQ?

 I guess that if they actually do something it would reflect very badly on them in the media.

 Yeah.
 I think they understand that.
 Maybe they’ll come at night.
 Who knows.
 It wasn’t announced today however, and suddenly the police showed up at our door.
 If it’s 300 neo-Nazis that must mean they come from many different groups.
-I heard rumors that GUD are planning something, too.
+I heard rumours that GUD are planning something, too.

 This is a good example of what you told me the other week, that your actions provoke them to show their true faces.
-They try to come off as pro a safe and family-friendly France, and all it takes is a little nonviolent provocation for them to retort with violence.
+They try to come off as pro a safe and family-friendly France, and all it takes is a little non-violent provocation for them to retort with violence.

 Today it felt like I was in Russia or something, not in France.

 I also have a few questions about Amina.
 Can you tell me what happened?

 Amina protested against a Salafist meeting that was forbidden by the government.
 During their meeting she spray-painted Femen on a nearby wall.
 Of course there were police there so they took her.
 I’m sure that if she wasn’t arrested, she could have been killed in the square, because the Salafists were really mad.
 In pictures from the action we can see a woman wearing a hijab applying black paint over the word Femen, trying to hide it.
 It was painted over just a few minutes after Amina was arrested on May 18th.
 The Tunisian Interior Ministry spokesman Mohamed Ali Aroui said, "Our society is Muslim and we do not accept this marginal behaviour.”
 She will be kept in jail until her trial on May 30th.

 Yes.
 She came alone.
 It was not a planned Femen action.